davidlacho/German-English-Translator/sentences.md

 - Warum brauchst du für die Pizza eine orange?: "Why do you need an orange for the pizza?"
 - Warum schlafst du im moment so wenig?: Why are you sleeping so little at the moment
 - Was bringst du: "What are you bringing?"
+- Was kaufst du im Stadtzentrum?: What are you buying in the city center?
+- Welchen Badeanzug möchtest du für Mallorca kaufen?: Which swimsuit would you like to buy for Mallorca?
 - Welchen Badeanzug möchtest du kaufen?: Which swimsuit would you like to buy?
 - Wen holst du jetzt ab?: Who are you picking up now?
 - Wer bringt den Kuchen mit?: Who is bringing the cake?